-by William Cohen-Kiraly
+by William Kiraly

-The president chewed avidly on her cigar.
+The president chewed fiercely on her cigar.

 Having never been a smoker, it wasn’t lit.
 But it bounced up and down to her nervous internal beat.
 She was already in a pretty bad mood—third night in the White House and her idiot husband was already on the prowl with his boys, the boys who were supposed to be her people now, not his.
 They should all be her people now.

 Her companion sat across from her, shuffling the cards in impossible ways.
 The cards leapt between his hands, twisting and turning in the air in intricate patterns, changing colors, changing size, flying up, down and sideways.
 Some left the pack and flew around the president’s head.
-She swatted them out of the air but they still flew back into his deck.
+She swatted them out of the air onto the table but they still flew back into his deck.

 He was an unassuming-looking man, someone you wouldn’t pay any attention to if you saw him on the street.
 Middle height, middle age, indeterminate ethnicity and wearing a sport jacket with patches on the elbow.
-You wouldn’t notice him at all if you didn’t look into the dark, mischievous eyes that darted back an forth when he talked to you.
+You wouldn’t notice him at all if you didn’t look into the dark, mischievous eyes that darted back and forth when he talked to you.
 Tonight, he was less innocuous than usual in that he wore a giant handlebar mustache he had grown in the two days since she last saw him.

 He pulled out his own cigar, clipped the end and clamped it between his teeth.
 A tail slithered out from the back of his pants and he used the red hot spade at the end of the tail to light the cigar.
 Then he sucked hard, inhaling the entire cigar in one giant, continuous pull.
 He was left with one long ash that finally fell away as he exhaled the smoke in a cloud that surrounded the president’s head, sending her into a coughing fit.

-“God Damn it, I wish to hell you’d stop doing that”, Clinton said.
-“I nearly fucking lost the election with that coughing”
+“God Damn it, I wish to hell you’d stop doing that,” Clinton said, “I nearly fucking lost the election with that coughing.”

 “My love, there was never any danger of that.
 We made a deal, after all.”

 “You made a deal with him, too.”
-She retorted a little huffily.
+She retorted, a little huffily.

 “I’m surprised you had to make a deal with him.
 Didn’t you already have his soul locked up?”